The Harmonic Services Group was founded in 2003

 as an innovative music publishing and services entity.

-NOTE: June 17, 2014: We have been missing emails due to spam suppression, and are working on ameliorating this.
-If you don't hear from us within 24 hours, please send another message just in case.
-We apologize for this inconvenience and endeavor to provide the best service we can for you.
 Music Publishing Most Recent Works Published The Harmonic Service Group is committed to and specializes in publishing lesser-known music, both new and old, and at fair and affordable prices.
 In addition, you should never run into the phrase "out of print" as works are continuously available in original professional quality format.

 Works in Progress